-This module performs a relatively simple scaling operation on V/Bar signals but it has quite a profound impact on the V/Bar timing system and offers perhaps unexpected creative potential.
+This module performs a relatively simple mathematical scaling operation on V/Bar signals but it has quite a profound impact on the V/Bar timing system and offers perhaps unexpected creative potential.

-Normally Adroit sequencers, such as CV Sequencer and Rhythm Sequencer, run for a single bar so there is a simple one-to-one relationship between the V/Bar signal and the running of a sequencer.
+Normally Adroit sequencers, such as CV Sequencer and Rhythm Sequencer, run for a single bar – there is a simple one-to-one relationship between the V/Bar signal and the running of the sequencer.
 A change of one volt results in one cycle of the sequence.
-However this module allows this relationship to be changed so that for instance a 16 step sequence can last for eight bars (i.e. running 8 times slower than normal by using a 1/8 setting) or for just the duration of a quarter note (i.e. running 4 times faster than normal using a 4/1 setting).
+However this module allows this relationship to be changed so that, for example, a sequence can last for eight bars (i.e. running 8 times slower than normal by using a 1/8 setting) or for just the duration of a quarter note (i.e. running 4 times faster than normal using a 4/1 setting).

 The range of time flow multiplication or division available is quite vast as the change is expressed as a fraction that can vary from 99/1 (in other words 99 times faster than normal) down to 1/99 (or 99 times slower than normal).
-Also the scaling is very precise as 64 bit math is used.

-Although this module is usually inserted just before the V/Bar input of a sequencer or chain of sequencers it can of course be used anywhere in a V/Bar patch so can open up new possibilities with Time Splitters.
+Although this module is usually inserted just before the V/Bar input of a sequencer or a chain of sequencers it can be inserted anywhere in a V/Bar patch so can open up new possibilities with Time Splitters too.

 It’s an open ended approach that can lead to all kinds of happy accidents and discoveries – exploratory changes that you would never encounter with a piano roll editor as the editing work involved would be ridiculously arduous and so unlikely to be productive that you would never dream of venturing there.